How Long Is Rehab? 5 Factors That Determine Your Treatment Timeline

 • Porn use becomes a coping mechanism that creates mental health issues and disrupts and replaces natural sexual behavior.
 While porn addiction is not officially recognized as a diagnosis in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition), it does not mean that it does not significantly impact relationships and cause mental health conditions.

-• While the DSM-5 doesn’t classify it as an addiction, the World Health Organization’s ICD-11 (International Classification of Diseases)9 does recognize Compulsive Sexual Behavior Disorder (CSBD), which can include problematic porn use.
+• While the DSM-5 doesn’t classify it as an addiction, the World Health Organization’s ICD-11 (International Classification of Diseases) does recognize compulsive sexual behavior disorder (CSBD),9 which can include problematic porn use.

 So, while there’s still debate over whether “porn addiction” is the right term, research suggests that compulsive porn use can have real effects on mental health and behavior.